nfiniteAI/display-controller/README.md

 ### ended

-Triggered any time the video playback reaches the end.
+Triggered any time the video playback reaches the end. *Note:* when loop is turned on, the `ended` event will not fire.

 ```js
 {